REEL BREAKDOWN

 6. Gabriela Carvalho

-6. "Chiquito" Short Film - El Salvador Set (Puente Arce)
+10. "Chiquito" Short Film - El Salvador Set (Puente Arce)

 Created in Maya, textured in Substance Painter, rendered in Arnold, compositing in Nuke.
 This is another shot that is part of my thesis film, "Chiquito"!
-These two shots take place in El Salvador and are the other two sets are part of the film.
+These two shots take place in El Salvador, and the other two sets are part of the film.
 For the outdoors, it was important for me to keep the intrinsic and unique designs the bars in door and windows have in El Salvador, which is also a key element of the lighting in the film.
 As for the indoors I wanted to make sure her workshop felt lived in and full of tools that would also show key elements of her personality and work habits.